jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 service postgresql start
 ```

-Note that Postgres is set up to use **peer** auth by default, which associates roles with a matching Unix account.
+Postgres is set up to use **peer** auth by default, which associates roles with a matching Unix account.
 Config is located in **pg_hba.conf**, e.g.: `cat /etc/postgresql/9.5/main/pg_hba.conf`.
 The installation also created a system user called **postgres** - `cat /etc/passwd`.
 This is associated with a default Postgres role.

 To run `psql`, you must log into that account first with `sudo -u postgres`.
 Then, you can run postgres client `psql` which without argument is equivalent to `psql -U current_sys_user -d current_sys_user_as_db_name`.
 By default, users are only allowed to login locally if the system username matches the PostgreSQL username.
+You can change this behavior in **pg_hba.conf**.

 Start the postgres service if it's down with `service postgresql start`

-Check if postgres is running and the config it uses `ps aux | grep postgres | grep -- -D`
+Check if postgres is running and the configuration file it is using with `ps aux | grep postgres | grep -- -D`

 ### Quick Start and Overview